variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 First Friday on April 5th at the Madison & Main Gallery is going to feature "Re-use Fest" with three demonstrations.
 Cornelia Davis will be showing how to make great baskets with magazine pages, and her ready-made baskets will be 20% off!
 Gin Leuchter (And JANE!) will be demonstrating book making with Lydia Ruyle's experiments as the covers.
 Lisa Arata will demonstrate re-making old necklaces into bracelets.
 Watch them get a little over-enthused with the creative re-use, and you will too!.
 For more details about the show you may call the Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](http://www.madisonandmaingallery.com).
 Gallery hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.

+### Showcase Art Center

+1335 8th Avenue

+Showcase Art Center will host a Ukrainian egg pARTy from 2-6 during First Friday.
+Drop in for a couple hours and make gorgeous eggs. $10 covers eggs, beeswax, and beautiful fast dyes and cookies!

 ### The Bean Plant Studio

 701 7th Street